espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

     OK
     >

 This response indicates that AT is ready for receiving data.
 You should enter the data of designated length.
-When the requirement of data length is met, or when the string ``\0`` appears in the data, the transmission starts.
+When the data length reaches the ``<length>`` value, or when the string ``\0`` appears in the data, the transmission starts.

 If the connection cannot be established or gets disconnected during transmission, the system returns: